KaylaMLe/sweeble/README.md

 - **401 Unauthorized**: Check your API key is correct
 - **429 Rate Limited**: You've exceeded your OpenAI API rate limits
 - **Network Issues**: Check your internet connection

+### Visual Issues

+- **Inlay Overflow**: Multiline suggestions should now properly fit within the editor
+- **Color Visibility**: Inline suggestion colors can be customized in the code
+- **Highlighting**: Entire lines are highlighted for complex edits to show scope